FoxxMD/GPXtoHeatmap/README.md

 - Strava users can follow [Strava's instructions](https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export) to export GPX data

 **Note:** [GPSBabel](https://www.gpsbabel.org/download.html) tool may help you convert from file formats such as `.tcx` to `.gpx` files

+#### Accuracy Levels

+See [this explanation](https://gis.stackexchange.com/a/8674/121567) for how decimals places correspond to map accuracy for lat/long.